NeuroTechX/ntx_slack_archive/neurotechedu.md

  >I will be in the car outside of my company because it's during office hour  :smile: but in theory I should have good wifi connection + headset ..

+9/13/2017 1:50 PM

+ **sheida** :

+ >I'll join but might be a few mins late, running a subject now and it's going a bit slower than usual